Sealy comes out in support of KKR

-(Reuters) - Sealy Corp ZZ.N on Friday defended private equity firm KKR & Co LP (KKR.N), its largest shareholder, against a hedge fund’s allegations of mismanagement and conflicts of interest that have led to the mattress maker losing 90 percent of its market value.
+March 23 (Reuters) - Sealy Corp defended on Friday private equity firm KKR & Co LP, its largest shareholder, against a hedge fund’s allegations of mismanagement and conflicts of interest that have led to the mattress maker losing 90 percent of its market value.

 In a letter to Sealy earlier this month, H Partners Management LLC, which has a 14.5 percent stake in the company, took aim at KKR, not just over its management decisions but also over the conduct of Capstone, KKR’s branded team of consultants.